ZupIT/beagle-docs/content/en/Tutorials/Adding Beagle to a part of a native screen/Adding a Beagle server-driven component.md

 1. Create a Kotlin class in your backend.

-2. Name it `SingleComponentBuilder`, this is the class that will build your server-driven \(object\)component.
+2. Name it `SingleComponentBuilder`.
+This is the class that will build your server-driven \(object\)component.

 3. Copy and paste the code below: